TurboGears/tg2docs/book/part1/wiki20.rst

 `development.ini` file, which we'll look at in the next section.

-The SQLAlchemy ``Table`` object defines what a single table looks like in the database, and adds any necessary constraints (so, for example, even if your database doesn't enforce uniqueness, SQLAlchemy will attempt to do so).
-The first argument in the ``Table`` constructor is the name of that table inside the database.
-Next is the aforementioned ``metadata`` object followed by the definitions for each ``Column`` object.
+The SQLAlchemy ``DeclarativeBase`` object defines what a single Python object looks like in the database, and adds any necessary constraints (so, for example, even if your database doesn't enforce uniqueness, SQLAlchemy will attempt to do so).
+It provides the metadata object mentioned above, and makes it very easy to define mappings from objects to tables in your database.

+An object defined using the DeclarativeBase has a set of class level variables (instead of instance level) which define the columns.
 As you can see, ``Column`` objects are defined in the same way that you define them within a database: name, type, and constraints.

-The ``Table`` object provides the representation of a database table, but we want to just work with objects, so we create an extremely simple class to represent our objects within TurboGears.
-The above idiom is quite common: you create a very simple class like ``Page`` with nothing in it, and add all the interesting stuff using ``mapper()``, which attaches the ``Table`` object to our class.

 Note that it's also possible to start with an existing database, but that's a more advanced topic that we won't cover in this tutorial.
-If you would like more information on how to do that, check out :ref:`sqlautocode`.
+If you would like more information on how to do that, check out sqlautocode.

+.. todo:: add internal links to sqlautocode when ready.

 Database Configuration
 ----------------------